rartzi/agentic-drop-zones/README.md

 # Agentic Drop Zone
+> See what you can do with the Agentic Drop Zone [in this video](https://youtu.be/gyjoXC8lzIw).

 Automated file processing system that monitors directories and triggers agents (Claude Code, Gemini CLI, Codex CLI) when files are dropped.